viplove29/playwright_java-automation-suite/README.md

 - entity name
 for the actor(s) that we want to use for the test.
 Then we `setTheStage` with the actors we just built.
-This before hook will run before each Junit test making sure our actors are fresh.
+This before hook will run before each JUnit test making sure our actors are fresh.

 `````
 @RunWith(SerenityRunner.class)